ryan-mcclue/ryan-mcclue/src/mcu.md

 RC (resistor-capacitor) oscillator generates sine wave by charging and discharging periodically (555 astable timer) internal mcu oscillators typically RC, so subject to frequency variability

-Max out the HCLK in the clock diagram as we are not running off battery.
 Will have clock sources, e.g. HSI, HSE, PLL. output of these is SYSCLK.
 SYSCLK is what would use to calculate cpu instruction cycles.